-1. Take the PSYC 2300 Readiness Assessment.
+• Take the PSYC 2300 Readiness Assessment.
 This is a brief assessment offered through Enrolment Services and is intended to be the quickest and simplest way to get students past the prerequisite to enter PSYC 2300 (Data Analysis).

-2. Take the Math11 Exemption Test.
-This would allow you to gain full Math 11 equivalency, for purposes of entering programs with Math 11 as an entrance requirement (e.g. Associate of Arts Pre-Bachelor's in Psychology).
+• Take the Math11 Exemption Test.
+This would allow you to gain full Math 11 equivalency, for purposes of entering programs with Math 11 as an entrance requirement.

-3. Complete Math Upgrading for free at Douglas College.
+• Complete Math Upgrading for free at Douglas College.
 This is a great option if you are still at the start of your postsecondary education and want to be sure you have the Math background to succeed in your program and career.
 To get placed in the appropriate upgrading course, you will complete a placement assessment.